Kimillkwon/Kimillkwon/README.md

 ### Hi there 👋 I am a developer who likes to express my imagination on a computer.
 I'm a junior in Yeungnam University in South Korea.
+And I majored in Computer Science.
+I am interested in A.I, so I have participated in various contests related in A.I and also have awards.
+I often feel the lack of design part while working on projects, so I am currently interested in UI and UX.
 ## 💻 Skills
 ![](https://img.shields.io/badge/Linux-FCC624?style=flat-square&logo=Linux&logoColor=white)
 ![](https://img.shields.io/badge/Android-3DDC84?style=flat-square&logo=Android&logoColor=white)